interstellarmarketing/CineMatch/README.md

 - Enhanced recommendation algorithms using machine learning.
 - User profiles to track watchlists and viewing history.
 - Social sharing features to recommend films to friends.
+- Offline support for favorites and lists.
+- Enhanced TV show details and episode tracking.

 ## Contributing